 There is a much greater need than availability when it comes to data scientists, analysts, IT professionals and other similar roles.
 This can cause analytics to either fall into the wrong hands or by the wayside until something environmental changes.

 Thankfully, new tools are constantly emerging with the ‘business user’ in mind to help simplify analytics practices down to dashboards and displays.
 However, despite these rapid advances, there still remains a need for skilled professionals in the field.

 With a name like people or workforce analytics, it can be tempting for organizations to focus all of their attention and analysis on HR, without considering the potential impact that can be had from other departments.

 Instead, choose platforms and approaches that take into account data from throughout an organization.
 This can help to highlight hidden relationships that may not otherwise be clear.
 It is also helpful to demonstrate the potential business benefits associated with workforce analytics to encourage congruence and cooperation.

-As technology, particularly when it comes to IoT enabled devices and similar evolves, laws are slowly catching up, but there still remains a gap in many places.
+As technology, particularly when it comes to IoT enabled devices and similar evolves, laws are slowly catching up, but there remains a gap in many places.
 A more actionable solution?
 Being open and transparent.
-Tell employees what information you’re collecting, how you’re using it, and give them a chance to communicate with you about how they feel about it.
+Tell employees what information you’re collecting, and how you’re using it, and give them a chance to communicate with you about how they feel about it.

-Implementing your own HR analytics program can seem daunting, but this guide can help you as you begin.
+Implementing your HR analytics program can seem daunting, but this guide can help you as you begin.

 Tackling data management is essential.
 Before you can have an effective analytics program, it is key to have a system that ensures data quality and accessibility.
 Some general factors that this program should take into consideration include: